 Switchable Retractor and Belt-Positioning Boosters

-If the vehicle manufacturer permits, the MACPS does not prohibit using the vehicle retractor in the locked mode with a belt-positioning booster.
+If the booster seat manufacturer and vehicle manufacturer both permit, the MACPS does not prohibit using the vehicle retractor in the locked mode with a belt-positioning booster.
 FMVSS 213 test setup uses a “locked” belt for certification testing.
+Please refer to the instructions of each manufacturer prior to switching the retractor to the locked mode.
+(February 2021)

 Installing Adjacent Car Seats

 The MACPS recommends the following conditions be met when installing car seats next to each other:

 - a.
 Each seat must achieve a tight installation, as described in the instructions and CPS standardized curriculum.

 - b.
 The positions of the car seats on the vehicle seat are not changed by the contact.
 That is, they still align properly with respect to the seat belt or LATCH anchors that secure them and do not overlap the adjacent car seat.

 - c.
 If the vehicle seat is adjustable front-to-back, both portions of the vehicle seat must be adjusted to the same position so that the anchor points for any single seating position are not staggered.

 - d.
 Only one lower connector is connected to a single lower anchor point unless otherwise allowed by the vehicle manufacturer.

 - e.
 There is no contact or force that would bend or deform any of the car seats.

 - f.
 The lower anchor belt or seat belts used to install each seat do not rub on each other or crossover in a way that they interfere with each other.

 Car Seats Gate-Checked or Checked as Luggage